phoebewang59/phoebewang59/README.md

 # Hi, I’m Feng Chun (Phoebe) Wang 👋

-I’m a **Behavioral & Social Data Science** senior at UT Austin interested in:
+I graduated from UT Austin with a Bachelor of Science in **Behavioral & Social Data Science**.
+I am interested in:

-- Machine learning
+- Statistical Analysis
 - Human behavior
 - Network & sentiment analysis
 - Human–computer interaction
+- Machine learning

 I’m passionate about using machine learning and statistical modeling to understand human behavior and real-world systems.